gs-rezaem/cfgsync/tmp/contrib-model.md

 If you are the owner of an open source project, this document might help you choose a contribution model for your project.
-If you want to contribute to an open source project, this document might help you understand your rights and responsiblities with respect to the contribution model chosen by the project you want to contribute to.
+If you want to contribute to an open source project, this document might help you understand your rights and responsibilities with respect to the contribution model chosen by the project you want to contribute to.

 You should think about this document as a layman's attempt to describe to other lay-folk